 IE established rubrics for program assessment, and ICCB is implementing the use of those rubrics into their process.

-Currently, the Academy, OAC, IE, and a new committee, the General Education Outcome Program Assessment Committee (GEOPAC) are working collaboratively on enhancing a structured reporting system to streamline data.
+Currently, the Academy, OAC, IE, and the General Education Outcome Program Assessment Committee (GEOPAC) are working collaboratively on enhancing a structured reporting system to streamline data.

 PROGRAM REVIEW FINDINGS